 Selection Process: One applicant per school is allowed.
 A pre-screening committee will narrow the applicants to six semi-finalists.
 The final selection will be based upon an interview conducted by a Selection Committee.
 Immediately following the interviews, the results will be announced at an NDHSAA sponsored luncheon for semi-finalists and their families.

 Deadlines: Completed application forms must be postmarked no later than April 1.
 Applications postmarked after April 1 will not be considered.
 Semi-finalists will be notified by mid-April.
 Interviews and the luncheon announcing the results will be held the first part of May.

 Awards: All applicants of the NDHSAA Distinguished Student Program will receive a certificate suitable for framing.
 A press release naming all applicants will be sent statewide.
 Semi-finalists will receive a Distinguished Student polo shirt and will be featured in the September issue of the NDHSAA publication, the Bulletin.
 They will also be invited to participate in other functions connected with NDHSAA events.
 US Bank has graciously funded scholarships for the finalists.
-The NDHSAA Distinguished Student recipient will receive a gold medallion and a $2,000 scholarship to the college of his/her choice.
-The runner-up will receive a silver medallion and a $1,000 scholarship.
+The NDHSAA Distinguished Student recipient will receive a $2,000 scholarship to the college of his/her choice.
+The runner-up will receive a $1,000 scholarship.
 The other four semi-finalists will receive a $500 scholarship to the college of his/her choice.
 The Distinguished Student will be invited to be the Grand Marshall of the NDHSAA Parade of Champions and, along with the other semi-finalists, participate in other activities such as serving as the NDHSAA spokesperson for High School Activities Week, promoting the values of activity programs and participating in awarding of trophies at NDHSAA state contests.
 (Expenses for the finalists will be paid by the NDHSAA for such assignments.)